PeterLarsen-CPH/HallWayLight-for-SmartThings/README.md

             The four periods of the day, have been hardcoded:
              DAY => sunrise to sunset
-             EVENING => sunset to 23:00pm, friday and saturday to 23:59pm MORNING => sunrise to 6:00am, saturday and sunday to 7:45am NIGHT => the time betwwen EVENING and MORNING
+             EVENING => sunset to 23:00pm, friday and saturday to 23:59pm MORNING => 6:00am to sunrise, saturday and sunday from 7:45am NIGHT => the time betwwen EVENING and MORNING

  * Of other things planned…: